 To configure MySQL, nano /etc/datto/dla/pps/mysql.sh, and enter the username and password of your SQL database in the u= and P= fields, as shown in Figure 3.

-To configure PostgreSQL, no changes need to be made for the default database.
 You can optionally nano /etc/datto/dla/pps/postgres.sh and add the --dbname=DBNAME modifier to the postgres commands highlighted in Figure 4 to change databases.
 Replace DBNAME with the name of your database.

 Custom Quiescing Scripts